what is cataract ?

 - Seeing bright colors as faded or yellow instead.

 What can cause a cataract in my eye?

 The development of a cataract is common in aged individuals due to changes that occur in the structure of the lens proteins.
 Cataract can also be inherited or can develop in infants as a result of infections in the mother during pregnancy.
-They can form as a complication of other diseases such as glaucoma and diabetes, or can develop after certain injuries.
-Prolonged use of corticosteroid inhalers and eye drops, and excessive exposure to UV rays, X-rays and other radiation during radiotherapy, can increase the risk of cataract formation.
+They can form as a complication of other diseases, such as glaucoma or diabetes, or can develop after certain injuries.
+Prolonged use of corticosteroid inhalers and eye drops, and excessive exposure to ultraviolet rays, X-rays and radiotherapy, can increase the risk of cataract formation.

-To assess the impact of the cataract on your vision, your doctor will perform a Visual Acuity Test where the patient reads an eye chart from a particular distance with one eye at a time.
+Your doctor will perform a Visual Acuity Test where you read an eye chart from a particular distance with one eye at a time.
 The doctor then examines the cornea, iris, and lens to detect any abnormalities.

-Surgery is the only treatment for cataract and is recommended based on the severity of the disease and the impact it will have on the daily activities of the patient.
+Surgery is the only treatment for cataract and is recommended based on the severity of the disease and the impact it has on your daily activities.

 In our clinic (Amman Eye Clinic), we are proud of our large experience in performing cataract surgeries, with all its types, and their excellent long-term results.